le-pham/TmpVim/README.md

 ## Description

-A python script to copy currently selected text into a buffer and allows for editing in personal external text editor.
+A Python script that copies the currently selected text to the system clipboard and then opens it in an external text editor for modification.

 ## How to use